weefbellington/screenplay/README.md

 A Stage's lifecycle is easy to understand.
 For an incoming Stage, setup happens in three discrete phases:

 1. The `Stage` creates its View, which is attached to a parent ViewGroup
-2. Scene `Components` are notified of initialization
+2. Each `Stage.Component` is notified of initialization
-3. A `Rigger` plays animations between the incoming and outgoing scene.
+3. A `Stage.Rigger` plays animations between the incoming and outgoing Stage.

 For an outgoing Stage, teardown is the reverse of setup:

-1. The `Rigger` plays an animation between the incoming and outgoing scene
+1. A `Stage.Rigger` plays an animation between the incoming and outgoing Stage
-2. The `Components` are notified of teardown
+2. Each `Stage.Component` is notified of teardown
 3. The `Stage` removes its View, which is detached from the parent ViewGroup

 #####3.3 An example Stage

 The following is an example Stage, which extends the `XmlStage` class.
 It provides a layout ID, which is used to inflate the View.
-It also provides a `Rigger`, which is used to animate the transition between stages.
+It also provides a `Rigger`, which is used to animate the transition between Stages.

 ```java
 public class ExampleStage extends XmlStage {